deprecated-packages/lavarle/README.md

-# Handy Laravel functions that will come handy
+# Handy sexy utils for Laravel that will get you Excited about Coding

 ## Installation